pliba/kaminpy/SimpleCalc/README.md

 * `evaluate`: recursive parser and evaluator;
 * `repl`: interactive Read-Eval-Print-Loop.

-To keep the control flow as readable as possible, there is no error checking.
+To highlight the essential recursive algorithm, there is no error checking in `evaluate`.

 The Jupyter Notebook has the same code, minus the tests.